Direct Support Workforce

 Two people stand outdoors.

-This page is dedicated to helping all employers, including agency providers and those who use self-directed supports, recruit, select, train and retain the direct support workforce.
+This page is dedicated to helping all employers, including agency providers and those who use self-directed services, recruit, select, train and retain the workforce that supports individuals with intellectual and developmental disabilities.

 About